-- Encourage active listening: This includes being present for conversations and demonstrating that you care through your reaction.
+- Encourage active listening.
+This includes being present for conversations and showing that you care through your reaction.

-- Give five positive comments for one negative piece of criticism: Stacking the compliment-to-criticism ratio in favour of compliments helps people grow, instead of dwelling on mistakes.
+- Give 5 positive comments for any 1 negative piece of criticism.
+Stacking the compliment-to-criticism ratio in favour of compliments helps people grow instead of dwelling on mistakes.

-Deliberately incorporating empathy helps humanise your conversations, building greater trust and transparency for your team.
+Deliberately incorporating empathy helps humanise your conversations, building trust and transparency for your team.

-A team that operates based on shared values brings out their strengths in autonomy and self-awareness.
-Strong values help each member know what’s expected of them, builds trust and a healthy team mindset.
+A team that operates based on their values brings out their strengths in autonomy and self-awareness.
+Strong values help each member know what’s expected of them, which builds trust and a healthy team mindset.

-When your values include teamwork, communication, or achieving results, everyone has a reason to be good at collaboration.
+And when your values include teamwork, communication, or achieving results – everyone has a strong reason to be good at collaboration.

 Consider these tips when you incorporate collaboration into your team values:

-- Make collaboration a true team effort: Gather ideas and allow time for reflection.
-Engage with your team, so the values you land on align with them on a personal level.
+- Make collaboration a true team effort.
+Gather ideas and allow time for reflection.
+Engage with your team, so that the values you land on align with them on a personal level.

-- Be specific, not merely aspirational: As Michel Feaster of Usermind suggests, “The problem with values like ‘respect’ and ‘courage’ is that everybody interprets them differently.”
-Avoid adding ambiguous values that could create friction, rather than uniting your team.
+- Be specific, not merely aspirational.
+As Michel Feaster of Usermind suggests, “The problem with values like ‘respect’ and ‘courage’ is that everybody interprets them differently.”
+Taking this point, avoid adding ambiguous values that can create friction, rather than achieving the goal of uniting your team.

 3. Team Orientation

 Patrick Lencioni’s model on The Five Dysfunctions of a Team has been the basis of understanding high performing teams for almost two decades.
 Team orientation is a critical layer.
-If a team member loses sight of their role as a team player, which is even more significant than their individual achievement, results will suffer.
+If a team member has lost sight of their role as a team player, even more significant than their individual achievement, results suffer.